pauljeter/pauljeter-astro/src/content/blog/css-attribute-selectors.md

 }
 ```

-This selector matches any input element that has a type attribute with a value equal to “submit”.
+This selector matches any input element that has a type attribute with a value equal to "submit".

 ### Default Attributes

-Attribute selectors can only match attributes and values that exist in the document tree, and there’s no guarantee that a default value specified in a DTD (or similar) can be matched.
-For instance, in HTML, the default value for a form element’s `method` attribute is `"get"`, but you can’t rely on a selector like `form[method="get"]` to select a form element with the start tag `<form action="comment.php">`.
+Attribute selectors can only match attributes and values that exist in the document tree, and there's no guarantee that a default value specified in a DTD (or similar) can be matched.
+For instance, in HTML, the default value for a form element's `method` attribute is `"get"`, but you can't rely on a selector like `form[method="get"]` to select a form element with the start tag `<form action="comment.php">`.

 ### Attribute Selectors for IDs

-Note that `[id="foo"]` isn’t equivalent to `#foo`.
-Although both selectors would match the same element in HTML, there’s a significant difference between their levels of specificity.
+Note that `[id="foo"]` isn't equivalent to `#foo`.
+Although both selectors would match the same element in HTML, there's a significant difference between their levels of specificity.

 We can use the `|=` operator to cause an attribute selector to match elements which have an attribute containing a list of hyphenated words that begin with a specific value: